Who Is This Credit Card Best For?

 - Superb rewards earning rates on United purchases, dining, and other travel: For perspective, the Infinite’s predecessor, the United MileagePlus Club Card only offered 2 miles per $1 spent on United purchases, while this card offers 4 miles per $1 on United flight purchases.
 It’s typical for airline rewards cards to offer several miles per $1 spent on airline purchases, but this card goes above and beyond the norm.
 We also love that you can now earn more on other types of spending, too.

 - Complimentary airport lounge membership: As a cardholder, you’ll have a United Club membership, which grants you and eligible travel companions access to United Club and Star Alliance lounges worldwide.
 This benefit is worth up to $650, so if you enjoy it, the card’s $525 annual fee may be well worth it.

 - Lots of additional travel perks: You’ll also get benefits like two free checked bags, 25% back in statement credits on purchases made during United flights, and priority check-in.
 The checked bag benefit alone is worth $320 roundtrip if you and a travel companion check two bags each both ways.
-The Infinite also also offers travel insurance benefits it once lacked, which makes it more competitive with other premium travel rewards cards.
+The Infinite also offers travel insurance benefits it once lacked, which makes it more competitive with other premium travel rewards cards.
 All these perks give this high-cost card more value for those who fly often.

-- Very high annual fee: The biggest drawback of this card is its annual cost, which is now $75 more than it used to be.
+- Very high ongoing annual fee: The biggest drawback of this card is its annual cost after the first year.
 It boasts one of the highest annual fees ($525 per year) among premium airline and travel rewards cards, so it’s not cheap.
 You’ll need to take advantage of the travel perks and earn the statement credits this card offers to make the steep expense worth it.